 Club President Larry Fussell N4CBS was

-driving force behind the revival of the club after years of neglect.
-If not for Larry, the local ham club would likely have
+the driving force behind the revival of the club after years of neglect.
+If not for Larry, the local ham club would likely

 have remained dormant, and there would be no amateur radio activity in the Brewton area.
 When Larry persuaded Leon